plotly/orca/README.md

 ### API usage

-Using the `orca` module allows developers to build their own plotly exporting tool.
+Using the `orca` module allows developers to build their own Plotly exporting tool.
 We export two Electron app creator methods `run` and `server`.
 Both methods return an Electron `app` object (which is an event listener/emitter).